 Basically, any prop that isn’t tied to an individual’s or team’s performance fits under this umbrella.
 Will the game go to overtime?
 Will the team that scores first win?
 Is the total score going to be an odd or even number?
 Game props are mostly two-option props, but there are some that offer a larger field of options, like guessing the exact number of goals or exact final score in a soccer game.

 These are props that offer different spreads with different payouts that correspond to the adjustment in the spread.
 If the original spread for a game is New York Giants -3.5 over the Philadelphia Eagles, then an alternate spread of New York -9.5 would have much longer odds for the Giants (e.g. +250) and shorter odds for the Eagles (e.g. -400).

 If you don’t get a bet placed before the window closes, you can still join in on the action.
 Most sportsbooks have the option of putting action on a game as it’s happening.
-This is known as “live betting,” or “in-play betting,” and books will update their odds as the action happens, giving bettors a chance to make wagers on both the overall outcome and props.
+This is known as “live betting,” “in-play betting,” or “in-game betting” and books will update their odds as the action happens, giving bettors a chance to make wagers on both the overall outcome and props.

 Moneyline, ATS and game-total bets are all available with live betting, as are some special props accessible exclusively in-play.
 For example, in NFL live betting, you can bet on the outcome of the next play: with options like completed pass, rush, turnover and more.
 In baseball, you can bet on how every at-bat will play out.
 The options are almost endless.